 Use the answer boxes on the Challenge page.
 You will only see this if you are the Team Captain, as only they can submit your answer.
 If you are not the Captain you will see a reminder of this.
 If your Captain is not going to be available to post the team submission for a particular round they can either delegate another member of the team as Captain, or give a deputy the Captain’s login username and password so they can submit instead.
 If you think you might need to do that there are things to be aware of.
 The erstwhile Captain cannot just take the Captaincy back, they need the new Captain to delegate it back to them.
 And if you share your account details then whoever knows them can post on the Forum as you.

-You don’t, you have the option to say neither, or “Prefer not to say” and we are happy with that.
-However this year we are honoured to introduce the Ada Lovelace Prize for best female code breaker, sponsored by BCS.
-It would be a bit difficult to award it without knowing who qualifies.
-We recognise that “neither” could look a bit dismissive and we did consider a range of other options, but in practice we don’t need to know so probably shouldn’t be asking, though that might change in the future.
-Another good reason to collect this data is to get a picture of what the National Cipher Challenge community looks like so we will use this data, in aggregate, for reporting purposes, but we will not share it with anyone else.
+You don’t, you have the option to say “Neither”, or “Prefer not to say” and we are happy with that.
+We use this data to get a picture of what the National Cipher Challenge community looks like and don’t store it with your registration info.
+We recognise that “Neither” could look a bit dismissive and we did consider a range of other options, but in practice we don’t need to know so probably shouldn’t be asking, though that might change in the future.